 Most of the Ottonian art is religious in nature and was commissioned either by the imperial court or the leading Church figures of the period.

 This style of art is influenced by its predecessor, the Carolingian art style, as well as elements of Byzantine art.

 Ottonian art was characterized by the use of bright, flowing colors in paintings and stress on the ideal and the spiritual in depiction.
 A notable feature of the style was a grand, though unrefined, style which came about with the establishment of the Empire.

 Anglo-Saxon art style flourished in England from the 9th century until the early 12th century.
 Although Anglo-Saxon culture produced a vast body of art preceding this period, it is usually considered a part of the hybrid Insular art style.

 True Anglo-Saxon art emerged once England became united under King Alfred in the 9th century and a unified Anglo-Saxon identity took shape.

 These changes also took place in the mediums of ivory carving and sculpting.
-Anglo-Saxon metalwork also flourished in the 10th century England and was in demand in all of Europe.
+Anglo-Saxon metalwork also flourished in 10th century England and was in demand in all of Europe.
 Few pieces of Anglo-Saxon art are extant today mostly because of the 11th century Norman invasion of England.